How to sew patchwork bird softies

 Step 5

 For the wings, take two pieces of cotton fabric and with right sides together draw around the wing shape onto one of them.
 Sew around the wing shape, leaving a small gap for turning.
-Turn the wing out to the right side, push the shape out carefully and press.
-Sew up the small gap neatly.
-Make another wing in the same way.

 Step 6

-Attach the wings on either side of the bird with a few stitches, or with fabric glue.
+Attach the wings on either side of the bird with a few stitches or with fabric glue.

 Finishing off